-For committed partners across the country, the thrill that accompanies an accepted proposal quickly turns into a frenzy — a joyous frenzy, but still a frenzy — of planning.
+For many partners across the country, the thrill that accompanies an accepted proposal quickly turns into a frenzy — a joyous frenzy, but still a frenzy — of planning.
 Weddings and the receptions that follow are wonderful occasions and lots of fun.
 What’s less fun about getting married?
 Paying for the big day itself.

-If you’re getting married, congratulations!
+First, if you’re getting married, congratulations!
 Planning carefully can set the stage for a lifetime of smart financial decisions.
 However, just because you want to save money on your wedding doesn’t mean you can’t throw a great party.

 Give careful thought to what you want your day to be like and how much you’re willing to sacrifice to get there.
 If you have a specific place of worship or reception hall in mind and you want to save money, you’re best off choosing times when both are in low demand.
 Empty calendars can translate to bigger savings on venue fees, which can take up a big chunk of your budget.